Loading...

 template<typename SceneType, typename...
 Args>

-static void bindLazy (StateEnum state, Args &&... args)
+void bindLazy (StateEnum state, Args &&... args)

 Bind a lazily-constructed scene type to a state.

-static void clear ()
+void clear ()

 Clear all bindings and history.

-static StateEnum current ()
+StateEnum current () const

 Return the currently active state.

-static bool has (StateEnum state)
+bool has (StateEnum state) const

 Return true if a scene has been bound to state.

-static bool isActive (StateEnum state)
+bool isActive (StateEnum state) const

 Return true if state is currently the active scene.

-static void start (StateEnum state)
+void start (StateEnum state)

 Activate the initial scene without recording a history entry.